Hans Zimmer: 2010s

 For the 2010 film Inception, Zimmer used electronic manipulation of the song "Non, je ne regrette rien".
 The horn sound in the score, described by Zimmer as "like huge foghorns over a city" became a popular feature in film trailers.
 "It's funny how that sort of thing becomes part of the zeitgeist", he said.
 "But I suppose that's exactly what trailers are looking for: something iconic, lasts less than a second, and shakes the seats in the theater."

 In 2012, Zimmer composed and produced the music for the 84th Academy Awards with Pharrell Williams of The Neptunes.
 He also composed a new version of the theme music for ABC World News.
 Zimmer composed the score for The Dark Knight Rises, the final instalment of Christopher Nolan's The Dark Knight Trilogy.
 The film was released in July 2012.
-Zimmer described himself as "devastated" in the aftermath of the 2012 Aurora, Colorado shooting, which occurred at a screening of The Dark Knight Rises: "I just feel so incredibly sad for these people."
+Zimmer described himself as "devastated" in the aftermath of the 2012 theater shooting in Aurora, Colorado, which occurred at a screening of The Dark Knight Rises: "I just feel so incredibly sad for these people."
 He recorded a track entitled "Aurora", a choral arrangement of a theme from the Dark Knight Rises soundtrack, to raise money for the victims of the shooting.

 Zimmer co-composed the music for the television series The Bible, which was broadcast in March 2013, with Lorne Balfe and Lisa Gerrard, and the score for 12 Years a Slave, which won the Academy Award for Best Picture in March 2014.
 Zimmer composed the Tomorrowland Hymn for the Tomorrowland festival to celebrate its tenth anniversary in July 2014.
 Zimmer composed the music for the 2014 film The Amazing Spider-Man 2 alongside "The Magnificent Six", which consisted of Pharrell Williams, Johnny Marr, Michael Einziger, Junkie XL, Andrew Kawczynski, and Steve Mazzaro.

 Zimmer composed the music for Christopher Nolan's 2014 film Interstellar, which earned him another Academy Award nomination for Best Original Score.
 He collaborated with Junkie XL to compose the music for the 2016 film Batman v Superman: Dawn of Justice.
 In an interview with BBC News in March 2016, Zimmer said that he was retiring from composing the music for superhero films, saying of Batman v Superman: "This one was very hard for me to do, to try to find new language".